fabiobove-dr/prog-algoritmi-distribuiti/README.md

 The fastest player wins and can continue to play - loser is kicked out from the server.<br>

-# Configuration
+# Configuration & Requirements
+- Windows Operating System with Python and pip<br>
+- Recomanded versions: Python 3.10.4 and pip 22.3.1<br>

-Go to the main directory and create/activate the virtual enviroment of the project.
+Go to the main directory and create/activate the virtual enviroment of the project.<br>
 To create one:
 >> virtualenv pad-venv
 >> pad-venv\Scripts\activate